 Heartworm symptoms in dogs are divided into four stages.
 It is important to understand that individual stages are not always clearly identifiable, and some stages can overlap, but the following information will help educate you about the four major stages as well as their accompanying heartworm symptoms.
 The four clinical stages of heartworm begin when your dog has already become infected and the heartworms are present in the dog's heart:

 Stage 1: In dogs, the first stage of heartworm will typically be symptom-free.
-In this stage, the heartworms are present and settling into the heart.
+In this stage, the heartworms are present and settle into the heart.
 However, in stage one the disease has not yet progressed to the point where the heartworms will have produced a new generation of microfilariae, and the dog's body will not yet have produced antigens in an amount sufficient for detection.

 Stage 2: Stage two of heartworm in dogs is accompanied by moderate symptoms, including intolerance for exercise and a lingering cough.
 The heartworms have been present in the body long enough for antibody production and probable microfilariae production.
 During this phase, heartworm disease may be detected with blood tests.